 Sometimes we find the Best Man is merely seen as another guest, which means the Groom ends up fulfilling the Best Man's duties.
 This is not a good idea; it only puts strain on the Bride and Groom.

 We have seen some weddings getting into a muddle over the timing of each element on the day.
 Suppliers need to be closely co-ordinated.
 Often we've seen the Wedding Breakfast being delayed (affecting quality of the food) by either a Photographer insisting on additional shots, or by guests wandering off at the wrong moment on a sunny day for a walk around the grounds.
-To assist the orderly flow of things, we recommend you a toastmaster.
+To assist the orderly flow of things, we recommend you hire a toastmaster.

 The Toastmaster: From as little as £150.00 for the day, the toastmaster is handy if you desire a well choreographed, professionally managed wedding.
 The Toastmaster will ensure your guests are where they should be at each stage of the day.